Document

 Quarterly update

-The situation is being monitored and training for phishing attacks has increased and specialist Election training has also been undertaken.
-A policy on the use of AI has been issued for staff and members.
-Risk rating has increased though due to the external environment and security concerns associated with it and Council operations.
+The situation is being monitored and training for phishing attacks has been rolled out to members, as well as staff.
+A policy on the use of AI has been issued for staff and members and the Information Security Policy has been updated.

 Target Risk